dfelinto/blender-manual/manual/modeling/geometry_nodes/curve/reverse_curve.rst

-.. index:: Geometry Nodes; Curve Reverse
+.. index:: Geometry Nodes; Reverse Curve
-.. _bpy.types.GeometryNodeCurveReverse:
+.. _bpy.types.GeometryNodeReverseCurve:

 ******************
-Curve Reverse Node
+Reverse Curve Node
 ******************

 .. figure:: /images/modeling_geometry-nodes_curve_curve-reverse_node.png
    :align: center

-   The Curve Reverse node.
+   The Reverse Curve node.

-The *Curve Reverse* node swaps the start and end of splines.
+The *Reverse Curve* node swaps the start and end of splines.
 The shape of the splines is not changed.